TMS-Uni-Stuttgart/Tutor-Management-System/docs/docs/dev/structure.md

   These classes are all set up to be used with [class-transformer](https://github.com/typestack/class-transformer).
 - `pages/`:
   Contains all components used by the routing logic.
-  These components each represent a "page" of the application and therefore called "pages" in this documenation.
+  These components each represent a "page" of the application and therefore called "pages" in this documentation.
-  Each component has it's own subfolder and can depend on special components.
+  Each component has its own subfolder and can depend on special components.
   If a component is designed to only be used by one page it should be put in a `components/` subfolder of the "page".
 - `routes/`:
   Contains all the logic needed for the routing logic.